-1 The Academic Board has delegated its authority to make recommendations for the award of the degree of Doctor of Philosophy (DPhil) by submission of a collection of scholarly publications to the Sub-Committee for Supervised Postgraduate Research Study (hereinafter referred to as the Committee).
-This procedure should be read in conjunction with Academic Regulation H2 and covers the exercise of the Committee's delegated authority.
+1 The Academic Board has delegated its authority to make recommendations for the award of the degree of Doctor of Philosophy (DPhil) by submission of a collection of scholarly publications to the research degrees examining board, the arrangements for assessment to be made by Graduate Studies Sub-Committee (hereinafter referred to as the Committee).
+This procedure should be read in conjunction with Academic Regulation H2 and covers the exercise of the examining board and the Sub-Committees' delegated authority.